rob82281/Theseus/README.md

 For details, please check [CONTRIBUTING.md](./CONTRIBUTING.md).

-Tweet us at TheseusKnows
+Tweet at us!

 # Feedback

 We would love feedback!
-Tweet us at TheseusKnows
+Tweet at us!
 We collect basic event type (i.e. "tool call") and failure telemetry to solve bugs and improve the user experience, but if you want to reach out, we would love to hear from you!

 To disable telemetry, set the environment variable `theseus_TELEMETRY_DISABLED` to `true`